Imperium-Tech/imperium-shipyard/README.md

 For EXE: simply double click the Imperium executable

+## Default Ships:
+Included standard in Imperium Shipyard is a representation of every ship available in the Core Rulebooks, from the Laboratory Ship to the Corsair.
+The costs of these ships equally match the raw added totals in all cases.

+These ships can be loaded in via the file bar and are found within imperium-shipyard/shipyard/models/default.
+For creating custom ships by hand, the default.srd or model_template.json files can be used as references.

 ## Custom Parts:
 Imperium Shipyard allows for easily adding customized parts to various parts for the ship.
 This is done by parsing the JSON